ranieremenezes/easyfermi/docs/source/usage.rst

 Running
 ----------------

-If you defined the variable *easyfermi* in your shell environment (see Installing), simply type the following in the terminal:
+If you defined the variable *easyfermi* in your shell environment (see :ref:`installation`), simply type the following in the terminal:

 .. code-block:: console